ncsereoka/Witwicky/README.md

 ## Actual training

--   Start training by executing `python train.py args_train_nyu.txt` from the main directory.
+- Start training by executing `python train.py args_train_nyu_standard.txt` from the main directory.
+- Use `python train.py args_train_nyu_dpt.txt` to train with the DPT backend.

 ## Other issues you might encounter